samyooole/archilab/README.md

-# Assignment 2: Optimize the performance of the ML operations using tiling and blocking
+# Assignment 3: Optimize the performance of the ML operations implemented using sparsity